microsoft/vscode-wiki/Working-with-xterm.js.md

 6. Publish `vscode-xterm` to npm:

    ```
-   npm publish # if you don't have permissions ask someone who has published before
+   npm publish
    ```

+   If you don't have permissions ask someone who has published before to add you.

 7. Go to the vscode repo and add the new version: